HDMA-SDSU/HealthWebMapper2/README.md

    <img src="imgs/map.png" width=350 height=230 align="right"/>

-   * The side-by-side interacive maps allow you to pan, zoom in/out synchrounously
+   * The side-by-side interactive maps allow you to pan, zoom in/out synchrounously

    * Switch basemaps and turn on/off overlayers (labels, hospitals and highways)